BEST: BLUM 38N SOFT CLOSE

 Step #4 - Drill the Self close cabinet door hinge holes

-Now that you’re setup, tested twice, go ahead and drill the first door.
+Now that you’re setup, and tested twice, drill the first door.

 And then install it to make it works as expected.
-Due to variation in hinge designs, location of CLIP top plates for brands like Blum, and your specific project this step will avoid a pile of doors going to waste.
+Due to variations in hinge designs, the location of CLIP top plates for brands like Blum, and your specific project, this step will save a pile of doors.

 Once tested, keep going and drill the remainder of the doors.